S-C-A-N/SCANsat/README.md

 #### [:top:][top] 3c.
 Resource Settings

-A number of options are available in the **Resource Settings Menu** for SCANsat resource scanning.
+A number of options are available in the **Resource Settings Menu** for SCANsat resource scanning; this window has an in-game help function activated by selecting the **?** icon in the top-right corner.

 > ![][resource-settings]